brandonbothell/popyt/docusaurus/docs/api/classes/Library_Exports.Channel.md

 ▸ **fetch**(`parts?`): `Promise`<[`Channel`](Library_Exports.Channel)\>

-Fetches this channel and reassigns this object to the new channel object.
+Fetches this channel from the API and reassigns this object to the new channel object.
 Only useful if `this.full` is false, or if you want updated channel info.

 #### Parameters